Teaching English in Grasse, France

 What are some of the teaching challenges for English teachers teaching the local people in your area?

-Living in Paris, France:
+Living in Grasse, France:

 Are there any visa or other legal requirements to live in France?